Chemotherapy: The Basics

 Cell-Cycle Specific Chemotherapy

-• These are often given more than one time.
+• These are often given more than once.
 This gives the chemotherapy the best chance to kill as many cells as possible.

 • They may be given in “divided doses” or given at different times.
 For example, these may be given once a day for 5 days, or every 3 hours for 4 doses.